-- To determine all matters (including shortlistings, interviewing, salaries and service conditions) in the recruitment, selection and appointment of the Chief Executive, Deputy Chief Executive, Corporate Directors and Directors, subject to the financial implications being within approved budgets. - 2.
-Through a sub-committee, to interview and appoint other Chief Officer, Statutory or Deputy Chief Officer posts.
+- To determine all matters (including shortlistings, interviewing, salaries and service conditions) in the recruitment, selection and appointment of the Chief Executive and Corporate Directors, subject to the financial implications being within approved budgets.
+Full Council approval is required for the Chief Executive's appointment. - 2.
+Through a sub-committee, to interview and appoint Directors, other Chief Officer, Statutory or Deputy Chief Officer posts.
 Additionally, upon referral by the Leader of the Council, in conjunction with the Chief Executive and in accordance with the Officer Employment Procedure Rules, to interview and appoint any other Chief Officer on JNC National Conditions of Service and any other appointments as deemed necessary. - 3.
-To establish and implement an annual appraisal and remuneration review process for the Chief Executive, Deputy Chief Executive, Corporate Directors and Directors, based on clear performance targets and objectives. - 4.
+To establish and implement an annual appraisal and remuneration review process for the Chief Executive and Corporate Directors, based on clear performance targets and objectives. - 4.
 To authorise a compensation package for the Council's Chief Executive on or before the termination of his/her employment with the Council.